Little Big Adventure 2

 Little Big Adventure 2 is a 1997 adventure game developed by Adeline Software International and published by Electronic Arts.

-It was later re-released by Activision in July 1997 in North America under the name Twinsen's Odyssey.
-In July 1997, both Electronic Arts and Virgin Interactive Software re-released LBA 2 - Virgin Interactive Software doing so under the name of "Twinsen's Odyssey".
+Released in the UK in August 1997, it was also released in North America by Activision in July 1997, under the name Twinsen's Odyssey.
 LBA 2 sold over 300,000 copies worldwide.
 Versions for Sega Saturn and PlayStation were planned but never released.

 The game is a sequel to Little Big Adventure (also known as Relentless: Twinsen's Adventure).
 LBA 2 was also the third game created under the label of Adeline Software International.
 The game features three-dimensional environments and full-motion video, and all of its music is in CD-DA quality.

 In October 2011 Little Big Adventure 2 was re-released digitally on GOG.com and in October 2015 on Steam.
 In October 2021 both Little Big Adventure 1 and 2 engines source codes were released under the GPL.